ITReema/Whitehouse-Petitions/README.md

 # Whitehouse-Petitions
-Make an app to parse Whitehouse petitions using JSON and a tab bar.
+The app allows you to see the most recent and top rated Whitehouse Petitions. that app to parse Whitehouse petitions using JSON and a tab bar.